Kerry Senior Hurling Championship: Club dominance

 Since the beginning, the championship has been dominated at various times by Ballyduff and Kilmoyley who are collectively known as the "big two".
-They have won 49 championship titles between them.
+They have won 51 championship titles between them.
 Kilmoyley dominated the first 25 years of the championship, winning ten titles between 1890 and 1914.
 The 1920s and 1930s saw a number of first-time winners, including Austin Stacks, Causeway and Lixnaw.
 Crotta O'Neill's also won their first championship in 1939 and dominated the next twelve years by winning eight titles in total.

 The second half of the 20th century was dominated by Ballyduff.
 The club won 19 championship titles in a forty-year period between 1955 and 1995.
 The only club who came close to matching their dominance was Causeway who won six championships between 1979 and 1987.
 The first two decades of the 21st century has seen the Kilmoyley-Ballyduff hegemony continue.
 Kilmoyley won their first title after a 30-year fallow period in 2001, before claiming seven more titles up to 2016.
 Ballyduff won five championships between 2006 and 2017.
-Kilmoyley won back to back titles in 2020-21 to give them ten titles in 20 years.
+Kilmoyley won back to back titles in 2020–21 to give them ten titles in 20 years.

 The 2022 final included a first, a live referee microphone for its national broadcast on TG4.
 It was also the first time the Kerry County Hurling Final was shown on live national TV.

+Format

+Group stage

+The 9 clubs are divided into three groups of three.
+Over the course of the group stage, each team plays once against the others in the group, resulting in each team being guaranteed two group games.
+Two points are awarded for a win, one for a draw and zero for a loss.
+The teams are ranked in the group stage table by points gained, then scoring difference and then their head-to-head record.
+The top two teams in each group qualify for the quarter-finals.

+Knockout stage

+Following the completion of the group stage, the top two teams from each group are ranked (1–6) in terms of points accumulated and scoring difference.
+The two top-ranking teams receive byes to separate semi-finals.

+Quarter-finals: Teams designated 3–6 contest this round.
+The two winners from these two games advance to the semi-finals.

+Semi-finals: The two quarter-final winners and teams designated 1–2 contest this round.
+The two winners from these two games advance to the final.

+Final: The two semi-final winners contest the final.
+The winning team are declared champions.

+Relegation

+The three bottom-placed teams from the group stage take part in a series of play-offs, with the losing team being relegated to the Kerry Intermediate Hurling Championship.

+Qualification

+At the end of the championship, the winning team qualify to the subsequent Munster Intermediate Club Hurling Championship.

+Teams

+2025 Teams

+The 9 teams competing in the 2025 Kerry Senior Hurling Championship are: